NazmusLabs/doorbell/README.md

 Reset button (input connection to be determined) resets counter to 0, and counter is outputted to 7-segment decoder

 ***** FILES *****
-> Doorbell.py: responsible for the entire device logic operation.
+* Doorbell.py: responsible for the entire device logic operation.
 This file has all the source code you need
+* config_path.txt: this file tells the program where to locate doorbell_config.txt.
+This file is required for program operation.
+* doorbell_config.txt: this file includes sample gmail SMTP information.
+User should create a new file with the same name and replace the generic values with their specefic ones.
+The user_created version can be placed anywhere.
+Just remember to type the path in the config_path.txt file's first line so the program can locate it. doorbell_config.txt is required for the program's operation.
+* How to use doorbell_config.txt: This file explains how to format the doorbell_config.txt file properly and provides security and privacy information regarding username and password
-> Email with smtplib.py: ohnly includes the code to send email to the user.
+* Email with smtplib.py: ohnly includes the code to send email to the user.
 This code is already included with Doorbell.py.
 This file is not needed for the operation of the device
-> sandox.py: python file solely for testing code.
+* sandox.py: python file solely for testing code.
 It is not needed for the oporation of the device.

 ***** LINKS *****
 Adafruit 7-segment python library on GitHub: https://github.com/adafruit/Adafruit-Raspberry-Pi-Python-Code/blob/master/Adafruit_LEDBackpack/Adafruit_7Segment.py